axr/extras/tutorials/000_tutorial/tutorial.md

 - Last, but not least, it is always required that you declare the `version` of the AXR platform that you are targeting.
 In case that the syntax changes in the future, backwards compatibility modules will be able to render old documents correctly, becaue they will know what you meant in the first place.
-So, for now, we will always be using `1.0`, at least until the first official version has been completed and released.

 Now, with your favorite text editor, create a new file `/style.hss`, and type
 this: